 It’s impossible to completely avoid insect bites, so if you fall prey to the odd nip, try this advice from LloydsPharmacy pharmacists, Francesca Brenca and Kate Taylor:

-- “Cooling the area around a bite will help to provide immediate relief.
+- “Cooling the area around an insect bite will help to provide immediate relief.
 Apply a cool compress using a freezer pack or moist cloth, then elevate the area to reduce the risk of swelling.
 A paste of baking soda and water can also help ease itchiness.”

 - “Watch out for tick bites,” says Kate.
 “While they aren’t painful, they can sometimes carry infection.
 Therefore, the tick should be removed using fine-tipped tweezers as soon as possible, and you should contact your GP if you develop any further symptoms, such as a fever.”